gh9869827/fifo-tool-airlock-model-env/README.md

 This project is designed to reduce the risks of running `trust_remote_code=True` models, but it does **not** eliminate them entirely.
 Consider the following:

 - **No network isolation is absolute**
-  While this project isolates the model in a no-network Docker container, vulnerabilities in Docker, the Linux kernel, or misconfigurations could potentially allow container escape or network access.
+  While this project isolates the model in a network-isolated Docker container (loopback only), vulnerabilities in Docker, the Linux kernel, or misconfigurations could potentially allow container escape or network access.
 Always keep your system and Docker runtime up to date.

 - **Assumes a trusted host**
   This setup assumes the host machine is not shared (single-user host) and is fully under your control.
 If the host is compromised, container isolation may be bypassed.